romi/romi-robots-docs/docs/Scanner/how_to/create_new_task.md

     Attributes
     ----------
     upstream_task : luigi.TaskParameter
-        Upstream task that will provides the data tou your algorithm, here `SegmentedPointCloud`. param1 : luigi.FloatParameter
+        Upstream task that will provides the data to your algorithm, here `SegmentedPointCloud`. param1 : luigi.FloatParameter
         An example float parameter parsed from the TOML config file.
         Set to `2.0` by default.